 William Ryan was thought to have been born in about 1851 and was said to have been Irish as people often called him “That damned Irishman” Nothing is known of his life before he joined up with Jesse James in 1879.
 Afterward, he was known as a fearless gunfighter, a braggart, and a heavy drinker.

 On October 8, 1879, he was with the gang when they robbed the Chicago and Alton Railroad near Glendale, Missouri making off with about $10,000.
-Afterward, gang member Tucker Basham, who had been recruited by Bill Ryan, was captured by a posse and named his accomplices.
+Afterward, gang member Tucker Basham, who Bill Ryan had recruited, was captured by a posse and named his accomplices.

 However, this didn’t stop the James Gang.
 Ryan was said to have been involved in the Mammoth Cave, Kentucky Stagecoach Robbery on September 3, 1880; the Mercer, Kentucky Payroll Robbery on October 15, 1880; and the Muscle Shoals, Alabama Payroll Robbery on March 11, 1881.

-In the meantime, Ryan’s identity was soon revealed and he was returned to Missouri.
-He was charged with the Glendale train robbery and was convicted on October 15, 1881, largely based on the testimony of Tucker Bassham.
+In the meantime, Ryan’s identity was soon revealed, and he was returned to Missouri.
+He was charged with the Glendale train robbery and was convicted on October 15, 1881, based mainly on the testimony of Tucker Bassham.
 He was sentenced to 25 years and was sent to the Missouri State Penitentiary in Jefferson City.
-Later his sentence was commuted to ten years and he was released on April 15, 1889.
+Later his sentence was commuted to ten years, and he was released on April 15, 1889.